Kankurgachi

-Kankurgachi is a neighbourhood of northeast Kolkata, in Kolkata district, West Bengal, India.
-With a cosmopolitan crowd and several commercial buildings and restaurants, Kankurgachi is considered one of the upmarket and elite places in Kolkata.
-Kankurgachi has become a very important part of Kolkata for its excellent connectivity and infrastructure.
-Kolkata Airport, Bidhannagar Road railway station, Salt Lake (which houses the technological park of Kolkata, Sector V) and New Town are close to Kankurgachi.
+Kankurgachi is a locality of North Kolkata in Kolkata district in the Indian state of West Bengal.
+It is one of the important junctions in North Kolkata.

 Etymology

 It was an area which was reclaimed early from the Salt Lakes.
 Kankur, a species of melon, grew well in the area.

 History

 The East India Company obtained from the Mughal emperor Farrukhsiyar, in 1717, the right to rent from 38 villages surrounding their settlement.
 Of these 5 lay across the Hooghly in what is now Howrah district.
 The remaining 33 villages were on the Calcutta side.
 After the fall of Siraj-ud-daulah, the last independent Nawab of Bengal, it purchased these villages in 1758 from Mir Jafar and reorganised them.
 These villages were known en-bloc as Dihi Panchannagram and Kankurgachi was one of them.
 It was considered to be a suburb beyond the limits of the Maratha Ditch.

 Kankurgachi was developed by the Kolkata Improvement Trust (formerly Calcutta Improvement Trust).

 Kankurgachi township began in the 60s along with Salt Lake.
 Earlier it was planned to provide residential houses only to doctors and lawyers, but eventually this place developed into a cosmopolitan neighbourhood.